 Dachshund Aren’t Hot Dogs

-Staying with the Germans, the first actual references that inspired the contemporary term hot dog start to appear around the 1690s.
+Staying with the Germans, the first actual references that inspired the contemporary term hot dog started to appear around the 1690s.
 A German butcher by the name of Johann Georghehner started to promote his dachshund sausages.
 The literal translation of dachshund is ‘badger dog’.

 So indeed, dachshund sausages refer to the dog that is known in the English language as the sausage dog.
 It is more than probable that this translation actually has something to do with the term dachshund sausages.